Rolf-Ernst Breuer: Early life and education

+Career

-He went for internships to two banks in London and Paris, and returned to Deutsche Bank in 1966.
-He became head of the stocks department at the Frankfurt headquarters in 1974.
-He was a member of the board, and became CEO in 1997, succeeding Hilmar Kopper.
-He remained in the position until 2002, and was president of the supervisory board from 2002 to 2006.
+Breuer became head of the stocks department at the Frankfurt headquarters in 1974.
+In 1997, Breuer succeeded Hilmar Kopper as spokesman of Deutsche Bank's management board, a position equivalent to chief executive.
+His appointment made him the bank's first chief whose background was principally in investment banking rather than traditional commercial lending.
+In 1999, Deutsche Bank bought the American Bankers Trust, initiating a global network.
+Breuer remained in the position until 2002, and was president of the supervisory board from 2002 to 2006.
 During his time at the helm of Deutsche Bank, he advanced the internationalization of the organization and developed activities on the capital market.
-In 1999, Deutsche Bank bought the American Bankers Trust, initiating a global network.
 In 2001, the bank's stocks were introduced at the New York Stock Exchange.
 The bank overall experienced substantial international expansion under his leadership.

-In an interview published on 4 February 2002, Breuer doubted the creditworthiness of Leo Kirch.
-When Kirch's media group, Kirch Group, went bankrupt shortly afterwards, Kirch blamed Breuer and the bank and sued them.
-In 2014, after Kirch's death, a multi-million settlement with his heirs was finally achieved.
+As chairman of Deutsche Börse, Breuer supported its proposed acquisition of the London Stock Exchange in 2005.

 Breuer was interested in a consolidation of Germany as a financial marketplace, which earned him the nickname "Mr. Finanzplatz".
 He was president of the supervisory board of the Deutsche Börse, chairman of the council of the Frankfurt Stock Exchange, initiator and board member of the Aktionskreis Finanzplatz, and president of the Bundesverband deutscher Banken.

 Breuer was active in positions of cultural and educational relevance.
 He was a member of the council of the Goethe University Frankfurt from 2001 to 2014, from 2005 as its speaker.
 In the position he worked towards a modernisation of the university.
 He was also a member of the board of trustees of both the university's Goethe Business School and the House of Finance.
 He worked in the supervisory board and as president of the financial committee of the Universitätsklinikum, and was on the board of directors of both the Gesellschaft für Kapitalmarktforschung and the Center of Financial Studies.
 He was president of the Kulturstiftung der Länder.

+Personal life

-Breuer died on 22 May 2024 in Frankfurt at the age of 86, after a long illness.
+Breuer died on May 22, 2024, in Frankfurt at the age of 86, after a long illness.